jjemison/fakebank/README.md

 Solution: Change the language of the hero image to introduce the user to FakeBank in one sentence.
 Also create a call to action to guide the user to start the application process.

-Problem: No what next or call to action when first visit homepage.
+Problem: No direction on what to do next when first visit homepage.

-Solution: Create a call to action guide the user to start application process.
-Additionally, allow FakeBank to capture the customers contact info to continue to selling them on the using FakeBank through email or call.
+Solution: Create a call to action that will guide the user to start application process.
+Additionally, allow FakeBank to capture the customers contact info.

 Problem: Redundancies with about and contact pages